ArtInLines/setlXC/README.md

 The Compiler thus forbids assigning any value to the variable `load` and requires the file_name to be a string literal.
 Lastly, calls to the `load` function are only allowed in the outermost scope.

 Furthermore, the Compiler also makes sure to import any file no more than once, unlike the Interpreter.
 You are allowed to import the same file several times, yet it will only be loaded and included the first time.

+#### Builtin Execute

+The compiler does not provide the builtin function `execute`, which executes and evaluates an arbitrary SetlX expression.
+This kind of function cannot be practically implemented in a compiled language and is thus simply ignored here.

+#### loadLibrary

+The Interpreter offers the builtin `loadLibrary` function, which loads function from a specific library.
+This library is not made up of Java-Code that is interoperable with the Interpreter.
+Since I did not feel like re-implementing each library in C, I decided to just leave out all libraries.

+#### Plotting

+For the same reason as presented in [loadLibrary](#loadlibrary), I decided to leave out plotting for this compiler.